We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 After graduating with a history major from Canterbury University, Copland departed New Zealand for an OE that included a period working at an oil terminal in the Shetland Islands.

 Back in New Zealand she got a job in television as a researcher for arts programme Kaleidoscope, which she describes as "the best part of my education".
 It led to a decade of directing and producing information shows and documentaries for Television New Zealand.
-Copland feels she was lucky to be one of the last director/producers trained in NZ television under the old public service model, with mentors and colleagues who really understood the craft.
+Copland feels she was lucky to be one of the last director/producers trained in local television under the old public service model, with mentors and colleagues who really understood the craft.
 Significant influences in this period included directors Keith Hunter, Bruce Morrison, and network executive Hal Weston.

 Copland left and developed an association with budding filmmaker Harry Sinclair.
 In 1997 the pair set up company John Swimmer Ltd and began making an offbeat ensemble story called Topless Women Talk About Their Lives.
 Centred on a group of young Aucklanders, and shot mostly on weekends, the project first emerged as a series of bite-sized segments on late night television.
-Thanks to a bright idea that could easily have gone nowhere, it also became a feature film which combined footage old and new, won rave reviews ("completely seductive" — The Sydney Morning Herald) and eight NZ Film Awards, and played at many international film festivals.
+Thanks to a bright idea that could easily have gone nowhere, it also became a feature film which combined footage old and new, won rave reviews ("completely seductive" said The Sydney Morning Herald) and eight NZ Film Awards, and played at many international film festivals.

 Copland worked on two more features with Sinclair: semi-improvised rural romance The Price of Milk in 2000 — featuring Karl Urban and Topless Women alumni Danielle Cormack — and philandering comedy Toy Love in 2002.
 This time she executive produced, handing the main producing duties to Juliette Veber.